Linear Acoustic Helps Audio Obey the Law

 “We’re convinced that there’s a better way.
 We can protect a broadcaster from a fine, but we’re not going to do it to the detriment of the content producers.”

-Carroll, speaking at an NAB Show press conference, said that with the new broadcast audio loudness regulations, there's a delicate balance to strike between delivering a quality experience to television consumers and staying within broadcast regulations.
+Carroll, speaking at a Monday press conference, said that with the new broadcast audio loudness regulations, there’s a delicate balance to strike between delivering a quality experience to television consumers and staying within broadcast regulations.

-Two new Linear Acoustic products—AERO.calm and the LQ-1000 Loudness Quality Multimeter—have been engineered to help broadcasters do just that.
+Two new Linear products have been engineered to help broadcasters do just that: AERO.calm and the LQ-1000 Loudness Quality Multimeter.

-The LQ-1000 provides "high density" loudness metering and features real-time Dolby Dialogue Intelligence technology.
-Like AERO.calm, it works with a number of signal formats, including AES, SD/HD-SDI, DVB-ASI (MPEG transport streams), as well as with IP transport streams. © 2011 NAB
+The LQ-1000 provides “high density” loudness metering and features real-time Dolby Dialogue Intelligence technology.
+Like AERO.calm, it works with a number of signal formats, including AES, SD/HDSDI, DVB-ASI (MPEG transport streams), as well as with IP transport streams.

 The latest product and technology information